BCH-RC/DiVenn2/scRNAseq_preprocessing/docker/README.md

 ---

 ## **Output file**
-The DEG preprocessing pipeline produces a standardized output file in CSV format, where each row represents the differential expression status of a gene between two user-defined conditions within a specific cell type.
+The DEG preprocessing pipeline produces a standardized output file in **CSV format**, where each row represents the differential expression status of a gene between two user-defined conditions within a specific cell type.

 | **Condition_1** | **Condition_2** | **CellType** | **Gene** | **Reg_direct** |
 |--------------|----------------|--------------|----------------|----------------|